DeepRegNet/DeepReg/docs/doc_data_loader.md

 For unpaired images, all images are considered as independent and they should have the same shape.
 Optionally, there are corresponding labels for the images.

-Precisely,
+Specifically,

-- When the image is unlabeled, we have
+- When the image is unlabeled,
   - image of shape `(dim1, dim2, dim3)`
-- When the image is labeled and there is only one label, we have
+- When the image is labeled and there is only one label,
   - image of shape `(dim1, dim2, dim3)`
   - label of shape `(dim1, dim2, dim3)`
-- When the image is labeled and there are multiple labels, we have
+- When the image is labeled and there are multiple labels,
   - image of shape `(dim1, dim2, dim3)`
   - label of shape `(dim1, dim2, dim3, num_labels)`

 ### Sampling

-As the registration network takes only one pair of images (and the corresponding labels) at a time, some sampling strategy has to be used to pair the images and also for multiple labels.

-During training, the sampling results are different for each epoch.
+To sample image pairs, during one epoch, image pairs will be sampled without replacement.
+Therefore, given N images, one epoch will thereby have floor(N / 2) image pairs.
 For validation or testing, the random seed is fixed to ensure consistency.

-To form pairs, during one epoch, image pairs will be sampled without replacement.
-Therefore, given N images, one epoch will thereby have floor(N / 2) image pairs.

 In case of multiple labels, the sampling method is the same as [paired data](#sampling).
 In particular, the sampled label will be always the same for the two chosen images.

 ### Configuration

-We use the following configuration for unpaired dataset.
+An example configuration for unpaired dataset is provided as follows.

 ```yaml
 dataset: